IISuperluminaLII/FlashMLA_Windows_Linux_sm120/README.md

 TileShapeQK.M = 64 rows per stage
 16dp atoms handle 64 rows

+Also this is key for MSVC when converting any unix to linux: /Zc:__cplusplus

-thats pretty much it, just extra passes when needed to satisfy the pre-defs blackwell atoms because lets just keep driving instead of pitting in SC because flexiblity over logical?????????
+thats pretty much it, just extra passes when needed to satisfy the pre-defs blackwell atoms because lets just keep driving instead of pitting in SC because flexiblity over logic?????????

 # FlashMLA